gtuck/web3400-Course-Docs/projects/00/description.md

 This project will guide you through setting up a basic web project using PHP with PDO for database interaction.
 We will work within the PHP template system previously created that incorporates `head.php`, `nav.php`, and `footer.php`.
 All new code will be added between the `nav` and `footer` 'include' statements.

+## Copy Assignment 04 to Project 00 folder.

+1. Recursively copy your folder: Run `cp -r assignments/04 projects/00`.
+2. Add, commit, and push the new project `00` folder to your repo.
+   a.
+Stage the Change: Execute `git add *`.
+   b.
+Commit the Change: Type `git commit -m "Created project 00 folder"`.
+   c.
+Push the Change: Run `git push`.

 ### Objective 1: Create `config.php`

 `config.php` will serve as the core configuration file for our project.
 It will include the PDO database connection setup, site variables, and a user message system using a session array.